sparisi/pvr_habitat/README.md

   * `action.shape = (n,)` for discrete actions, `action.shape = (n, a)` for continuous actions,
   * `done.shape = (n,)`,
   * `true_state.shape = (n, s)`.

+The script `data_generator/convert_data.py` shows how to convert data for DMC and HMS.

 Finally, place the `.pickle` file in `data_path`.
 This can be anywhere, just be sure to set it in `src/arguments.py`, or to pass it as argument when you run the code.